NDF-Poli-USP/PakMsh/README.md

 ## BP2004 quick-start example: CPU CVT mesh

+Complete examples with all functionalities can be found in the supplied jupyter notebooks.
 The following minimal example downloads the **BP 2004 velocity model**, creates a wavelength-based sizing function, generates the initial PakMsh point distribution, applies CPU centroidal Voronoi tessellation smoothing, plots the final mesh, and exports it in Gmsh 2.2 `.msh` format.

 <p align="center">
   <img src="images/BP2004_CVT_CPU.jpg"